kthornbloom/Smoothslides/README.md

 ##Usage

-- Include jQuery, kenburns.slides.js, and kenburns.styles.css
+- Include jQuery, smoothslides.js, and smoothslides.css
-- Create a div with a class of "kb-slides".
-Create each slide within as a div called "kb-slide" and place your image inside.
+- Create a div with a class of "ss-slides".
+Create each slide within as a div called "ss-slide" and place your image inside.
 Images should be the same size.
 - Want a caption?
-Add a title attribute to your "kb-slide" div.
+Add a title attribute to your "ss-slide" div.

 ##Browser Support
 - Full support: Chrome, Safari, Firefox (16+), Internet Explorer (9+)